apache/druid/docs/api-reference/data-management-api.md

 Note that this endpoint returns an HTTP `200 OK` message code even if the datasource name does not exist.

-This succeeds the deprecated endpoint: `DELETE /druid/coordinator/v1/datasources/:dataSource?kill=true&interval=:interval`
+This endpoint supersedes the deprecated endpoint: `DELETE /druid/coordinator/v1/datasources/:dataSource?kill=true&interval=:interval`

 #### URL